Clinical Conditions 1 (11545.1)

 3. UC graduates are lifelong learners - adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas

-The conditions covered in this unit are focused on more common health conditions that students will encounter during their practicum and in practice as a graduate exercise physiologist.
-It also includes key areas of practice to prepare students for commencing clinical placements at UC clinics and local placement sites.
+The conditions covered in this unit are focused on common health conditions that students will encounter during their clinical practicum and in practice as a graduate exercise physiologist.
+It also includes key areas of applied professional practice to prepare students for commencing clinical placements at UC clinics and local placement sites.

 Prerequisites10070 Professional Practice in Exercise Physiology AND